mkruisbrink/mkruisbrink.github.io/_pages/about.md

 | **Personal Traits** | Perfectionist, enthusiastic, strategic, pro-active, flexible, result-orientated |

 ## Home

 I currently live in the vibrant city of Rotterdam with my girlfriend.
 Rotterdam is a sprawling port-city and the views are absolutely amazing.
+Rotterdam was bombed in WWII and the historical center was largely destroyed.
+It is an upcoming city with an intriguing mix of old and new architecture and the river Maas basically cuts the city in half, which creates a lot of room for recreation on watersides and a spacious feeling in general.

 <figure class="align-center">
   <img src="/img/pages/about/20220804_euromast-rotterdam.jpg" alt="The Port of Rotterdam as seen from the Euromast">